Researchtopic/Code-Jailbreak-AudioBench/README.md

   </a>
 </div>

-> This repository hosts the **official implementation, dataset-creation pipeline, and evaluation code** for our paper
+> This repository hosts the **official implementation, dataset generation pipeline, and evaluation code** for our paper
 > *“Jailbreak-AudioBench: In-Depth Evaluation and Analysis of Jailbreak Threats for Large Audio Language Models”*.

 <div align="center">